-The loss of the RCSA after providing for income tax amounted to \$35,656 (2017: loss of \$394,217).
+The profit of the RCSA after providing for income tax amounted to \$474,020 (2018: loss of \$35,656).

 DIVIDENDS PAID OR RECOMMENDED

 No dividends were paid during the year and no recommendation is made as to dividends, as the RCSA is not permitted to pay dividends under its Constitution.